-When vendors become aware of vulnerabilities in their products, they often issue patches to fix the problem.
+When vendors become aware of vulnerabilities in their products, they often issue patches to fix those vulnerabilities.
 Make sure to apply relevant patches to your computer as soon as possible so that your system is protected.

 What are patches?

-How do you find out what patches you need to install?
+How do you find out what software updates you need to install?

-When patches are available, vendors usually put them on their websites for users to download.
-It is important to install a patch as soon as possible to protect your computer from attackers who would take advantage of the vulnerability.
-Attackers may target vulnerabilities for months or even years after patches are available.
-Some software will automatically check for updates, and many vendors offer users the option to receive automatic notification of updates through a mailing list.
-If these automatic options are available, we recommend that you take advantage of them.
-If they are not available, check your vendors' websites periodically for updates.
+Some software will automatically check for updates, and many vendors offer users the option to receive updates automatically.
+If automatic options are available, NCCIC recommends that you take advantage of them.
+If they are not available, periodically check your vendor’s websites for updates.

-Make sure that you only download software or patches from websites that you trust.
-Do not trust a link in an email message—attackers have used email messages to direct users to malicious websites where users install viruses disguised as patches.
-Also, beware of email messages that claim that they have attached the patch to the message—these attachments are often viruses (see Using Caution with Email Attachments for more information).
+Make sure that you only download software updates from trusted vendor websites.
+Do not trust a link in an email message—attackers have used email messages to direct users to websites hosting malicious files disguised as legitimate updates.
+Users should also be suspicious of email messages that claim to have a software update file attached—these attachments may contain malware (see Using Caution with Email Attachments for more information).